freeCodeCamp/freeCodeCamp/README.md

 I hope it provides some guidance to you.

 ###:bulb: How do flash messages work in this project?
+Flash messages allow you to display a message at the end of the request and access it on next request and only next request.
+For instance, on a failed login attempt, you would display an alert with some error message, but as soon as you refresh that page or visit a different page and come back to the login page, that error message will be gone.
+It is only displayed once.
 This project uses *express-flash* module for flash messages.
 And that module is built on top of *connect-flash*, which is what I used in this project initially.
 With *express-flash* you don't have to